Gabrielle Union Heats Up Mykonos in a Hot Pink Bikini

 Although her baller hubby was M.I.A. in her poolside snaps, he was right by her side as they hit the town in another photo, where she rocked a yellow crop top, white wide leg pants and a printed robe from her New York & Co.
 Collection.
 "Us," she wrote alongside the snap.

-The couple has been having plenty of fun in the sun together too, and were all smiles as they hit the beach together, with Union sporting a cut-out, high-cut one-piece, and Wade wrapping his arms around her in black swimming trunks and a black baseball cap.
+The couple has been having plenty of fun in the sun together too, and were all smiles as they hit the beach together, with Union sporting a cut-out, high-cut Velvet Sphynx one-piece ($125; velvetsphynx.com), and Wade wrapping his arms around her in black swimming trunks and a black baseball cap.

 RELATED: Gabrielle Union Tells Us Why Her New York & Co.
 Collection Is a "Full Circle Moment"